- the Roman numeral 500.

 Center and used widely by other agencies in the U.S. Categories are

 denoted D0-D5, with higher numbers indicating more severe drought.
-A table
+The Center has a description of the scale.

 - a unit of volume sometimes used in the oil trade.
 The traditional standard